Decorator

 , use_case_version

-- When the inner decorator specifies the same use case name, it preserves the ID from the outer decorator
+- Special handling: When the inner context specifies a name matching the outer context, it preserves the ID

-- When the inner decorator specifies a different use case name, it gets a new ID
+- When the inner context specifies a different name, it gets a new ID

-- This ensures consistent business categorization throughout your application workflows
+- This ensures consistent business categorization when function calls are related

 User-level Attribution (user_id